andrewjrobinson/lscc_docs/docs/tutorials/unix/index.md

 ---

-\showable+{5.7) Do you expect the output of the following command to produce the same output as above? and why?}{question}
+\showable+{5.7) Do you expect the output of the following command to produce the same output as above? and why?}{quest}

 ```sh
 $ paste sample_1.fastq sample_1.fastq sample_1.fastq sample_1.fastq > sample_1b.tsv